coreos/butane/docs/specs.md

 # Configuration specifications

-CoreOS Configs must conform to a specific variant and version of the `fcct` schema, specified with the `variant` and `version` fields in the configuration.
+Butane Configs must conform to a specific variant and version of the Butane schema, specified with the `variant` and `version` fields in the configuration.

 See the [Upgrading Configs](migrating-configs.md) page for instructions to update a configuration to the latest specification.

 ## Stable specification versions

 We recommend that you always use the latest **stable** specification for your operating system to benefit from new features and bug fixes.
-The following **stable** specification versions are currently supported in `fcct`:
+The following **stable** specification versions are currently supported in Butane:

 - Fedora CoreOS (`fcos`)
   - [v1.3.0](config-fcos-v1_3.md)